sparkfun/AmbiqSuiteSDK/README.md

 ```

 # Advanced Usage
-All the convenient functionality that we've added to the AmbiqSuiteSDK comes from our SparkFun AmbiqSuite Apollo3 BSPs](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs).
+All the convenient functionality that we've added to the AmbiqSuiteSDK comes from our [SparkFun AmbiqSuite Apollo3 BSPs](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs).
 That repo contains more [detailed documentation for advanced usage](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs#advanced-usage).

 # Submodules
 Git submodules can be used to reuse code between repositories.
 Some special precautions can be necessary when working with them -- most notably the need to clone the contents of submodules explicitly.
 Here's how to do that: